Alex Morgan: 2017: Lyon

-On January 5, 2017, Morgan signed with French champions Olympique Lyonnais (Lyon) for a reported $33,000 per month.
+On January 5, 2017, Morgan signed with Division 1 Féminine club Olympique Lyonnais (Lyon) for a reported $33,000 per month.
 The six-month contract included a mutual option for an additional season.

-She made her 2016–17 Division 1 Féminine debut on January 14 during a 3–0 win against En Avant de Guingamp and recorded two assists.
-During a match against ASPTT Albi on March 17, she scored a brace in the second half to help lift the team to a 5–0 win.
-On May 7, she scored a brace during the team's 9–0 win over ASJ Soyaux after which the club was named league champions for the ninth consecutive season.
-She scored five goals in her eight appearances during the regular season.
+Morgan made her 2016–17 debut on January 14 during a 3–0 win against En Avant de Guingamp, and recorded two assists.
+On May 7, she scored two goals during her team's 9–0 win over ASJ Soyaux, after which Lyon was named league champions for the eleventh consecutive season.
+Morgan scored five goals in her eight appearances during the regular season.

 On March 12, Morgan scored a hat-trick against Rodez to lead Lyon to a 6–0 win and advance to the semi-finals of the French Cup.
-She scored four goals and recorded two assists during the semi-final against Hénin-Beaumont (three of the four occurred within a ten-minute span).
+She scored four goals and recorded two assists during the semi-final against Hénin-Beaumont, with three of the four occurring within ten minutes.
 Lyon won the Cup after a penalty shootout on May 19.
 Morgan did not play during the French Cup final due to a lingering hamstring injury suffered during a match against Paris Saint-Germain.

-Morgan made her 2016–17 UEFA Women's Champions League debut in the first leg of the quarterfinals on March 23 during the team's 2–0 win over VfL Wolfsburg.
-On June 1, she started in the 2017 UEFA Women's Champions League Final but subbed off after 23 minutes due to the hamstring injury.
+Morgan made her 2016–17 UEFA Women's Champions League debut in the quarterfinals on March 23 during Lyon's 2–0 win over VfL Wolfsburg.
+On June 1, she started in the 2017 UEFA Women's Champions League Final but was substituted off after 23 minutes due to the hamstring injury.
 Lyon won the match after a penalty shootout.